ironfiste1213/real-time-forum/BACKEND_CHAT_IMPLEMENTATION_GUIDE.md

 - You want to understand WHY we do things, not just HOW

 **What we'll build:**
-- A WebSocket server that handles real-time chat
+- A WebSocket server that handles real-time private messaging
-- A hub that manages multiple client connections
+- A hub that manages multiple client connections and routes messages
-- Message broadcasting to all connected users
+- Private message delivery between specific users
-- User join/leave notifications
+- Online/offline status tracking and notifications
+- Message history loading with pagination
-- Integration with existing authentication
+- Integration with existing authentication and database

 **Time estimate:** 2-3 hours if you're new to WebSockets